XinwenLiang/Leetcode/Day8/Day8.md

 }
 ```

 ## The light which puts out our eyes is darkness to us.
-Only that day downs to which we are awake.
+Only that day dawns to which we are awake.
 There is more day to dawn.
 The sun is but a morning star.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/1a9ee541-c3d9-4b5c-9588-8f373611ac6f" alt="图片3" width="600">